Fuyunori/PV247-project/README.md

 The user will be able to:
 - create an account, sign in and sign out;
 - create games, i.e. specify matrix dimensions and initial state (cell values);
+- save games (both current generation and whole simulation);
+- list theirs saved games;
-- delete and update existing games;
+- delete theirs saved games;
+- list games someone has shared;
+- generate a shareable link for a game;
 - run simulation:
   - step-by-step;
   - automatically.